jeremyfrank/.dotfiles/README.md

 `rake install`

-This will setup the following:
+This will set up the following:

 * oh-my-zsh
 * dotfiles

-This auto installs oh-my-zsh, set the shell to use zsh, and creates symlinks in `~/` that point to the appropriate files in `~/.dotfiles`, where everything is configured and tweaked.
+This sets up oh-my-zsh, set the shell to use zsh, and creates symlinks in `~/` that point to the appropriate files in `~/.dotfiles`, where everything is configured and tweaked.

 ## Credits